bspear8/TCCart/Project1/ProjectPlan.md

 ###### Exit Criteria
 All units of code are written and testing is complete.

-### Integrate
+### Test System

 ###### Description
 The units of code are integrated into a single product and then the product as a whole is tested.

 ###### Entrance Critera
-All units of code are written and testing is complete.
+All units of code are written and unit tests are complete.

 ###### Exit Criteria
 The product is integrated and is fully functional with no known errors.